Whey Protein Is Bad For You, Here’s Why

 In this article:

-Why is Whey Protein Bad For You?
+Why Is Whey Protein Bad for You?
+It Is a By-product (Throwaway)

-It’s a manufacturer’s dream—repurposing a waste byproduct to increase profit on the same process!
+It’s a manufacturer’s dream—repurposing a waste by-product to increase profit on the same process!

-But…just because they’re selling us a lot of it doesn’t make it good for you!
+But, just because they’re selling us a lot of it doesn’t make it good for you!

-It’s Overly Processed
+1. It Is Overly Processed

-Whey goes through many refining stages—sometimes up to 14 different processes—before it’s served up to you in a bag or a bar.
+The next reason why whey is bad for you is it goes through many refining stages—sometimes up to 14 different processes—before it’s served up to you in a bag or a bar.

 Whey protein is also devoid of fiber, low in most micronutrients, and is quite acidic.
 It may cause the human body to react by producing mucus, as it does, to flush out anything it doesn’t recognize as nutrition.